tianocore/edk2/IntelFsp2Pkg/Tools/UserManuals/ConfigEditorUserManual.md

 ## 1. Open Config YAML file
 This option loads the YAML file for a FSP UPD into the ConfigEditor to change the desired configuration values.

+This option loads the YAML file for a VFR config data into the ConfigEditor to view the desired form values.

 #####Example:
 ```
 ![Example ConfigEditor 1](https://slimbootloader.github.io/_images/CfgEditOpen.png)